webprofusion/certify-docs/docs/deployment/tasks_intro.md

 You may wish to run a custom task before you renew your certificate.
 For instance, you may wish to to make automated firewall changes or call a custom Web Hook/API.
 These are called 'Pre-Request Tasks'.

-## Post-Request (Deployment) Tasks
+## Deployment Tasks

 You may want to run any number of tasks after you have renewed your certificate or after it has been automatically deployed.
-For instance, running scripts, exporting for different server types (Apache, nginx), copying to remote servers etc. These are called 'Deployment Tasks'.
+For instance, running scripts, exporting for different server types (Apache, nginx), copying to remote servers etc. These are called 'Deployment Tasks' or Post-Request Tasks.

 ### Task Triggers